skstronghold/s2-geometry-library-java/README.md

 Upgrades
 ========
-Upgraded dependencies and minor code/test changes to support latest versions and compile to Java 8.
+Upgraded dependencies and minor code changes to support latest versions and compile to Java 8.

 Modifications
 =============